Granting out of a Donor-Advised Fund (DAF) Guide

 1. Select DAF to grant out of

 Similar to the process of donating to a DAF, you will need to select a DAF to grant out of.
 This can be done by fetching a list of DAFs the user has access to and allowing them to select one.
-If you have not already implemented this, you can follow the Set Up Fund Selection step in the Donate to a DAF Guide.
+If you have not already implemented this, you can follow the Set Up Fund Selection step in the Donate to a DAF Guide.2.
+Select organization to grant to

 Identical to the process of searching for organizations, you will need to allow the user to search for an organization to grant to.
 This can be done by fetching a list of organizations and allowing the user to search for the organization they wish to grant to.
 If you have not already implemented this, you can follow the Set Up Organization Search step in the Search for Organizations Guide.
+The difference here is that rather than simply listing the results, you will need to allow the user to select an organization to grant to.3.
+Set up the grant form

 Now that the user has selected a DAF to grant out of and an organization to grant to, you can set up the grant form.
-This form will allow the user to specify the amount they would like to grant and the purpose of the grant.
+This form will allow the user to specify the amount they would like to grant and the purpose of the grant.4.
+Orchestrate the grant request

 Similar to the process in donating to a DAF, you will need to send a grant request to the Endaoment API.
-This can be done by sending a POST request to a /grant
+This can be done by sending a POST request to a/grant

 endpoint on your backend with the necessary information and proxying to Endaoment.